cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

 - insert a new record into the `ValidatorQueue` for this validator
 - get a unique `unbondingId` and map it to the validator in `ValidatorsByUnbondingId`
 - call the `AfterUnbondingInitiated(unbondingId)` hook
+- if delegator is a liquid staking provider, decrement `TotalLiquidStakedTokens` and validator's `liquid_shares`

 ### Unbonding to Unbonded